Samsung/tizen-docs/docs/application/dotnet/guides/nui/imageview.md

     Window.Instance.Add(imageView);
     ```

-2. Use `PixelArea` property to apply zoom effect:
+2. Use `PixelArea` property to apply the zoom effect:

     ```csharp
     imageView.PixelArea = new RelativeVector4(0.25f, 0.25f, 0.5f, 0.5f);
     ```

-3. To rotate image by 45 degrees, set `Orientation` property as follow:
+3. To rotate the image by 45 degrees, set the `Orientation` property as follows:

     ```csharp
     imageView.Orientation = new Rotation(new Radian((float)System.Math.PI / 4),